 ABA theories and techniques are behind many modern educational methods used in classrooms around the country.
 The Good Behavior Game, for example, a popular classroom management tool, was also invented by Dr. Wolf.
 The practice of giving out gold stars, offering consistent repetitive reinforcement in the form of regular quizzes, and having students raise their hands before speaking all owe their existence and effectiveness to applied behavior analysis.

-But ABA is particularly prominent in the world of special education.
+Applied behavioral analysis in special education is particularly prominent.
 Thirty percent of applied behavior analysts are employed in schools, usually working with developmentally disabled children.
 ABAs are responsible for conducting FBAs and using their findings to work with other healthcare professionals and educators to develop Individual Education Plans (IEPs) for special needs kids to ensure they receive the assistance they need to participate as much as possible in the same classes as their general education peers.

 As one of the few treatment techniques found to be scientifically proven as effective for treating autism spectrum disorder, ABA practice in schools has surged along with the increase in ASD diagnoses in the United States.